-PSC 235 - Comparative Politics
+PSC 235CC - Comparative Politics

-A broad survey of politics, political change, political institutions and public policy in several selected countries from different continents.
-Contrasts with the United States are emphasized and special attention is paid to historical development, ideological, religious and social factors.
+A survey of the politics of several countries from different continents.
+Special attention is paid to historical development and ideological, religious, and cultural factors affecting a country's politics.

 PSC 260CC - Human Geography

 This course introduces the study of political, physical and cultural features of space and place around the world.
 Familiarity with major physical and political features of the world's regions will be stressed.
 In addition, the course will raise various issues connected with the cultural aspect of geography, e.g., perceptions of place, changes in space over time, the interactions of human communities, the natural environment and patterns of human presence on the land.